thejhh/freeciv-extended/README.md

 This is an enhanced version of Freeciv 2.3.2 with some special improvements:

-Freeciv Client
-* Shows the total production of the nation
+*  Client shows the total production of the nation
-* Writes unit activity into MySQL and filesystem
+*  Client writes unit activity into MySQL table aswell as to file freeciv-live-unit.log

 Note!
 The current version might contain serious buffer overflow bugs.
 Use at your own risk!
 I'll audit the code once I am feeling alert again.